intelav/GeoAccel-AI/README.md

 ---
 ## Yolo Model Training
-Below is the model metrics trained for 200 epochs.
+Below are the metrics for a representative YOLOv8 model trained for 200 epochs.
-As extracted embeddings has some amount of noise , hence its expected to have very less precision .
+Since the extracted embeddings contain a degree of variability, moderate precision is expected — yet sufficient for rapid bootstrapping of geospatial datasets.
 ![Metrics](results/yolo_model_trainig_losses.png)
 *Figure 1: YOLOv8 training loss curves over 200 epochs.*